 Note: In the database view, communication preferences appear as solicit codes.

-Under Constituent summary, you can view important details about the constituent, such as their name formats, demographics, primary business, and constituent ID.
+Under Constituent summary, you can view important details about the constituent, including name formats such as addressees and salutations, demographics, primary business, and their constituent ID.
 For details about this information, see Summary.

 Under Contact information, you can view the mailing addresses, email address, phone numbers, websites, and social media accounts — such as Facebook , Twitter , or LinkedIn — where you can connect with the constituent.
 For each piece of contact information, you can view which are marked as preferred or primary , primary business , in season , inactive , or "do not contact" .
 For more information, see Contact Information.

 Under Custom fields, you can manage specialized information your organization tracks about the constituent such as hobbies, dietary preferences, or special requests.
 For each field, you can view its name — or "category" — and value.
 You can also view when the field was added and comments about its information.
 For details, see Custom Fields.